seutje/LatentNoise/PLAN.md

 **Reference:** See **DESIGN.md** (v1.6).
 This plan is optimized for AI coding agents (Codex/Copilot/Claude, etc.).
 Every actionable item has a checkbox.
 Human‑in‑the‑loop steps are minimized and grouped at the end.

+> **Testing mandate:** Every new feature or bug fix must land with automated tests (preferably Jest) that exercise the change.
+Expand coverage whenever touching production modules and run `npm test -- --coverage` before marking a task complete.

 > **Target repo layout**
 > ```
 > /latent-noise